-By Max Morris.
-Last Updated 20th June 2022.
-This guide will look at how long do you have to report a data breach?
-And we will look at how long a company has to report a data breach.
-Moreover, we will explain how to claim compensation for a personal data breach.
+We also look at how long a company has to report a data breach.
+Moreover, we explain how to claim compensation for a personal data breach.

 It’s normal for organisations to collect personal data from employees, clients and other stakeholders.
 Organisations that decide why and how personal information is collected are known as data controllers.